mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_register_web.md

 * Binding/operation selection: You cannot select specific bindings/operations for import.
 If this is required, you must use Policy Studio.
 * Cloning: You cannot clone an API registered from a web service.

 {{< alert title="Tip" color="primary" >}}When your web service schemas are loaded in API Manager, they are protected by your chosen front-end API security device.
-Your client testing tool may be able to reach the WSDL, but not the schema imports without the appropriate key/credentials.{{< /alert >}}
+Your client testing tool might be able to reach the WSDL, but not the schema imports without the appropriate key and credentials.{{< /alert >}}

 For details on registering web services using Policy Studio, see [Register and secure web services](/docs/apim_policydev/apigw_web_services/).